833.200.0213

 Who Shopify POS is best for

-• Multichannel and pop-up retailers: Sellers operating on Shopify, Instagram, TikTok, and marketplaces get one Shopify admin for sales, customers, and inventory reports across every touchpoint.
+• Multichannel and pop-up retailers: Sellers operating on Shopify, Instagram, TikTok, and marketplaces get a single Shopify admin for sales, customer, and inventory reports across every touchpoint.

 • Small retail chains on POS Pro: Multi-location owners who add the $ 89-per-location POS Pro subscription gain staff-level reports, store-level inventory reports, and cash tracking across every register.